HMONG LOS ANGELES

 I’m not aware of any Hmong films having been made in Asia but there are not surprisingly, Hmong-Americans making films, including directors Kak Lee and Moua Lee.
 In 2008, Hmong actors and non-actors were featured prominently in director Clint Eastwood’s Gran Torino.
 Its star, Bee Vang (from Fresno), is apparently working on his own short, Sunset on Dawn/Kho Neeg.
 Co-star Ahney Her, sometimes as Whitney Yang, has gone on to act in several films.
 Co-star Choua Kue has also continued to work in film.

-Most dishes of the Hmong kitchen aren’t unique to the Hmong people and are merely Hmong adaptations of Chinese, Lao, Thai, and Vietnamese dishes.
+Most dishes in the Hmong kitchen aren’t unique to the Hmong people and are rather Hmong adaptations of Chinese, Lao, Thai, and Vietnamese dishes.
 I couldn’t find any restaurants which claim to specialize in Hmong cuisine but Vientiane Thai Laos in Garden Grove serves Hmong sausages as well as Thai and Laotian dishes commonly eaten in Hmong households.

 HMONG ORGANIZATIONS & MEDIA

-In addition to the already mentioned Hmong organizations, the Southern California Hmong are also served by the Association of Hmong Students, UCLA, the Lao Hmong Family Association of San Diego, the Hmong Alliance Church Santa Ana, and the Hmong Alliance Church San Diego.
+In addition to the already mentioned Hmong organizations, the Southern California Hmong are also served by the Association of Hmong Students, UCLA, the Hmong Student Association at UC Irvine, the Lao Hmong Family Association of San Diego, the Hmong Alliance Church Santa Ana, and the Hmong Alliance Church San Diego.
 The Hmong are a member of the UNPO.
 Hmong media and websites include Hmong Journal, Hmong Times, Peb Hmong, and The Hmong Tribune.